-Mr Anthony Woodward of Nolidan has twice visited the Kainantu Gold Mine.
-From 12th November to 13th November 2014 and from 22nd November to 25th November 2016.

-The two day visit in November 2014 when the project was on care and maintenance included a review of drill core and exploration data from the Kainantu project

-The three day site visit in November 2016 included a visit to the rehabilitated underground workings, current underground diamond drilling sites at 1247mRL and 950mRL, inspection of the treatment plant, and discussions with company site management.
+Mr. Anthony Woodward of Nolidan has visited the Kainantu Gold Mine twice.
+A two day visit from 12th November to 13th November 2014 when the project was on care and maintenance included a review of drill core and exploration data from the Kainantu project.
+The three day site visit from 22nd November to 25th November 2016 included a visit to the rehabilitated underground workings, current underground diamond drilling sites at 1247mRL and 950mRL, inspection of the treatment plant, and discussions with company site management.
 Underground development activities were occurring on 1205, 1220 and 1235 Levels of the mine.